 I have been wanting to make a wreath in all white and ecru felt for some time now, but when we got in our fun, new neon threads I knew I had to bring the two worlds together to create a wintery white wreath with playful bursts of color that would bring a smile to my face all winter long.

 The pairing of the soft, snowy neutrals with the intense, colorful neons make this piece glow in a way that words can't describe.
 Enjoy! --Page

-- Neon Thread
+- Mattler's Neon Thread in a variety of colors

 - Embroidery Needles

 - A Winter Wreath Flower Template, available as a free pdf download here

 Using the zigzag stitch on your sewing machine and the off-white thread, sew together two pieces at a time of the 5mm thick felt to create a four piece grid.
 You will need to roll the felt on the right side to fit it through the machine.
 If you are worried about the felt remaining perfectly lined up while sewing it, tape each seam together on the back of the felt with masking tape.
 It is easy to remove even after sewing over it.
 Back stitch at the edges and in the center for durability.
 If the felt pieces are uneven after sewing them all together, trim edges straight using a rotary cutter , cutting mat and non-slip ruler.

 Trace a circle approximately 13-inch in diameter with a fabric marker.
 My garbage can lid worked perfectly!
 This circle will be your guide for placing the flowers once you have cut them.